ethereum/remix-ide/docs/file_explorer.md

 **Important Note:** Clearing the browser storage will **permanently delete** all the files stored there.

-If you want to use browser storage, but also to save to save a git repo on IPFS, use the **DGIT** plugin.
+If you want to use browser storage, but also to save a git repo on IPFS, use the **DGIT** plugin.

 If you want to store files on your computer's filesystem, use **[Remixd](remixd.html)** or use the **[desktop version of Remix-IDE](https://github.com/ethereum/remix-desktop/releases/)**.
 Remixd enables you to have access to a selected folder on your hard drive.
 Remix Desktop is a version of Remix-IDE in an Electron app.